YagmurKati/daylight-slurm-workflow/README.md

 ## Why Daylight Scheduling?

-Running energy-intensive computing tasks during daylight hours (07:00–19:00) helps reduce the carbon footprint of high-performance computing.
-This is because the share of solar energy in Germany's electricity supply is much higher during these hours, especially in spring and summer.
+Running energy-intensive computing tasks during daylight hours (07:00–19:00) can reduce the carbon footprint of high-performance computing when the electricity mix contains a higher share of solar generation.
+In Germany, this effect is particularly relevant in spring and summer.

 In June and July, solar energy production in Germany reaches its yearly peak, according to data from the International Energy Agency (IEA) [1].
-For example, Germany generated a record 9 terawatt-hours (TWh) of solar electricity in June 2023 — the highest monthly solar output ever recorded in the country [2].
+Germany generated a record 9 terawatt-hours (TWh) of solar electricity in June 2023, the highest monthly solar output recorded in the country at that time [2].

 Carbon-aware scheduling has also been shown to reduce emissions in practice.
 A scheduling system called S.C.A.L.E., developed at ING and TU Delft, delayed computing jobs to periods of lower grid carbon intensity.
 This approach reduced the carbon emissions of data pipelines by about 20% [3].